-Marjorie Kelly is the Executive Vice President and Senior Fellow with The Democracy Collaborative, a non-profit research organization founded in 2000, where she heads up a variety of consulting and research projects and serves as a member of the senior management team.
+Marjorie Kelly is the Senior Fellow and Executive Vice President of The Democracy Collaborative, where she heads up a variety of consulting and research projects and serves as a member of the senior management team.

 Kelly is lead author of the new report, “A New Anchor Mission for a New Century: Community foundations deploying all resources to build community wealth,” which profiles an “Innovative 30” community foundations pursuing impact investing and economic development strategies.
 The report was recently featured in Stanford Social Innovative Review, Forbes, and elsewhere.
 Kelly is also a consultant with the current “Community Foundation Circle,” a peer learning project for 14 foundations interested in adopting impact investing strategies.